gypaos/dotfiles/README.md

 # dotfiles

-This repository contains my dotfiles for the vim editor, the zsh shell and the ROOT data analysi framework (more to come...).
+This repository contains my dotfiles for the vim editor, the zsh shell and the ROOT data analysis framework (more to come...).

 ## Prerequisites